Money laundering supervision for trusts or company service providers

 A discretionary trust isn’t a low-risk trust.

-- in a high-risk sector
+- high-risk sector

 - it carries out frequent cash transactions of €15,000 or more